Welcome to today's edition of the Rush 24-7 podcast.

 Obama administration signaled yesterday it may be rethinking its promise to release several dozen photos depicting abuse or alleged abuse of detainees held in U.S. custody abroad.

-Great concern about the impact that releasing the photos would have on soldiers fighting in Afghanistan and Iraq.
+He said, Obama has great concern, great concern about the impact that releasing the photos would have on soldiers fighting in Afghanistan and Iraq.

 Asked whether the Justice Department's decision might be reversed, Gibbs declined to reaffirm the government's intentions.

-The CIA not happy about this.
+The CIA, not happy about this.

-Democrats charged uh yesterday that the CIA has released documents about congressional briefings on harsh interrogation techniques in order to deflect attention and blame away from itself.
+Democrats charged yesterday that the CIA has released documents about congressional briefings on harsh interrogation techniques in order to deflect attention and blame away from itself.

 The Democrats think the CIA is out to get them.